ngokberktandogan/Matlab/README.md

 ### Hi there 👋
 The project about equalizer in MATLAB
 An equalizer is tried to be designed via MATLAB.
+Code is in the pdf.
 The equalizer filters the signal according to the given specifications.
 The filtration process of the equalizer is conducted by FIR bandpass, lowpass and highpass filters.
 The equalizer amplifies and compresses amplitudes of different frequency components in compliance with the user’s choice.